Equitable E-Mobility Rebate Program Coming Soon!

 Program Requirements:

-1. Be a resident of the US Virgin Islands or a US Virgin Islands small-business, non-profit, public-sector entity, located and licensed to operate in US Virgin Islands.
-Proof of US Virgin Islands residency is required to complete a VIEO EV Rebate application.
+1. Be a resident of the US Virgin Islands or a US Virgin Islands small-business, non-profit, or not for profit (excluding dealerships) located and licensed to operate in US Virgin Islands.
+Proof of US Virgin Islands residency is required to complete a VIEO Equitable E-Mobility Program Rebate Application.

-1. Applications for used EVs that are within a maximum of four (4) model years old will be deemed eligible.
-For instance, in the year 2023, EV Rebate applications spanning model years 2019 through 2023 will be considered valid.
-Similarly, in 2024, EV Rebate applications encompassing model years 2020 to 2024 will be deemed acceptable, and this pattern will persist.
+3. Applications for used EVs that are within a maximum of four (4) model years old from date of purchase will be deemed eligible.
+For instance, in 2024, used EV purchases including model years 2020 to 2024 will be acceptable, and this pattern will persist until funds are exhausted.
+Electric Vehicles must have minimum battery capacity of 20 KWh

 Rebate Limitations: